mlajtos/moniel/README.md

 ----------

 ## Quick Introduction
 *These examples are contrived.
-They are not real-world examples and serve only for introducing the notation.*
+They serve only for introducing the notation.*

 Let's start with nothing, i.e. **comments**:
 ```